Lourarhi-Yahya/Hackaton2023_GenAI/README.md

 ## Quality and Contributions

-We welcome contributions to enhance Eldians.
-If you encounter issues or have suggestions, feel free to open an [issue](https://github.com/your-username/Eldians/issues) or submit a pull request.
+We welcome contributions to enhance VisionVista.
+If you encounter issues or have suggestions, feel free to open an [issue](https://github.com/Lourarhi-Yahya/Hackaton2023_GenAI/issues) or submit a pull request.

 Please follow these guidelines for contributing: